 On Palm Sunday many years ago, the same type of adulation given to Tiger Woods was given to another man who was also approaching the last hole in his round.
 He had performed miracles and healed many sick people along his journey to the extent that those in authority were fearful he might upset their control and power.
 He was duly disposed of.
 His final hole contained a cross.
 As he died, the man turned the fear of the thief beside him into love, which was typical of the man’s whole approach to life.

 Sporting heroes come and go and ticks on logos will disappear with the clock of time.
 However, the Spirit of Jesus will be with us forever.
-Maybe it’s time we Christians allowed the love of Christ to drive away our fears so we might willingly step out on the course we are taking in life and get on with the job of helping God’s kingdom come.
+Maybe it’s time we allowed the love of our God to drive away our fears so we might willingly step out on the course we are taking in life and get on with the job of helping God’s kingdom come.